AdobeDocs/experience-manager-guides.en/help/product-guide/knowledge-base/publishing/publish-microservice-architecture-and-performance.md

 This resource constraint was the main motivation to come up with a dedicated service which can allow us to run multiple concurrent and large publishing workloads on cloud.

+To learn more about publishing workflows on cloud, view [FAQ on publishing workflow and scalability](/help/product-guide/user-guide/publishing-scalability-faq.md).

 ## Introduction to the new architecture

 The service is using Adobe's cutting edge cloud solutions like App Builder, IO Eventing, IMS to create a serverless offering.
 These services are itself based on the widely accepted industry standards like Kubernetes and docker.